lizmorgan12/WomenConnect/WomenConnect.md

 **Event Planning:** To have sufficient time in planning an amazing event, it is recommended you start 90 - 120 days before the event date

-**Venue:** The Event Project Manager will need to identify a venue or space at your company campus that can fit approx. 120 people comfortably at round tables (ideally, there’s also projection capability).
+**Venue:** The Event Project Manager will need to identify a venue that can fit approx. 120 people comfortably at round tables (ideally, there’s also visual projection capability).
 Round tables are highly encouraged for the table discussions portion of the event.
 There should also be plenty of space for standing networking time and an entrance where you can setup a check-in area.

 ---